 Under time pressure in the kitchen?
-No chance, with these clever design ideas that will keep you calm under fire..
+These clever design ideas will keep you calm under fire..

 We all want a kitchen that looks good, but it has to function well too, particularly if you’re a keen cook or enjoy entertaining family and friends.
 It’s common knowledge that everyone gathers in the kitchen at parties, so how well yours is laid out can make the difference between your gathering being stressful and fraught or smooth and fun.